Bradbev/qgrep/README.markdown

 ## Plugins
 New to qgrep from version 1.1 is the concept of plugins.
-For any command that is not 'search', qgrep will evaluate all .lua files in your ~/.qgrep/plugins directory.  **This can be viewed as a security flaw as these files will run with the same permissions as qgrep.**
-Plugins have full access to standard Lua, with full libraries, as well as the API functions detailed below.
+For any command that is not 'search', qgrep will evaluate all .lua files in in the QGREP_PLUGINS environment variable and your ~/.qgrep/plugins directory.  **This can be viewed as a security flaw as these files will run with the same permissions as qgrep.** Plugins have full access to standard Lua, with full libraries, as well as the API functions detailed below.

 ### API